 Periodontal (gum) disease can take a devastating toll on your oral and overall health.
 As it advances, it destroys the tissue and bone supporting the teeth; it has also been linked to heart disease, diabetes and other life-threatening conditions.

 When gum disease is caught in its early stages, Drs.
-Ali and Shery Mansouri of Serene Dental Center can take measures to reverse it and restore the gums to optimal health.
+Ali and Shery Mansouri of Serene Dental Center in Irvine CA can take measures to reverse it and restore the gums to optimal health.
 Here, our dentists want to alert you to some of the signs that can indicate the presence of gum disease.

 What Causes Gum Disease?